richpeck/exception_handler/README.md

 What confuses most is the way in which Rails does this.
 The process is handled by [`ActionDispatch::ShowExceptions`](https://github.com/rails/rails/blob/master/actionpack/lib/action_dispatch/middleware/show_exceptions.rb#L44) - which builds a new response out of the one passed to it by the exception generator.
 Through this process, it calls whichever class is present in `exceptions_app` to obtain the HTML.

 In other words, what a user *sees* has very little to do with the fact Rails experienced an error.
-Whilst the default behaviour entails static HTML files - we've been able to inject a controller instead.
+Whilst the default behaviour entails static HTML files - we've been able to inject a controller instead - providing *dynamic* views for erroneous requests.

 <p align="center">
   <img src="./readme/middleware.jpg" />
 </p>